 Printing was always a key part of Dean’s businesses.
 He combined printing, graphic design and marketing.
 Trade printing partners have been a part of the business from the very start.
 They are now a core part of Neptune Printing.
 Dean has had a keen interest in the printing industry since first attending a printing expo at Melbourne’s Royal Exhibition Building in the early 1990s, before it later moved to Jeff’s Shed.

 Marketing, design and printing for the retail travel industry

-By the time DMK launched in November 2005, over 150 travel agents were clients.
-Agents sought marketing help from all over Australia.
-As well, Dean spoke on marketing at conferences and provided agent training.
+By the time DMK launched in November 2005, over 150 travel agents were clients, along with state-based offices and, while they didn’t have an in-house agency, the national office for Harvey World Travel.
+Agents sought local marketing help from all over Australia.
+As well, Dean spoke on marketing at state conferences and provided agent training.
 Most agents were part of Harvey World Travel (now Helloworld Travel).
 Other travel industry clients traded under a range of retail and wholesale brands.
 These included Jetset Travel, Escape Travel, travel key, Andrew Jones Travel, Qantas Holidays and P&O Cruises.